Bournvita1998/Bomberman/README.md

 It is a simple game where bomberman can be run by the user whereas enemies move randomly on the board.
 Both of them cannot walk through walls or bricks.
 Bomberman can drop a bomb which destroys bricks and enemies around it's four direction and the place of bomb itself after 3 frames .

-'/' represents the bricks
+--'/' represents the bricks
-'B' represents Bomberman
+--'B' represents Bomberman
-'[^^]'
+--'[^^]'
-' ][ ' represents Enemy
+--' ][ ' represents Enemy
-'#' represents the fire of explosion
+--'#' represents the fire of explosion
-'X' The walls
+--'X' The walls

 It is implemented using OOP's Principles